Best Inflatable Kayak For Rivers – Ultimate Review in 2022!

-- The price of the inflatable kayak for rivers start from as low as $100 and goes up to around $500 depending on the brand, build quality, etc. But it is still much cheaper compared to other kayaks made to survive in the rough whitewater.
-This can a great benefit for those who are just starting out.
+- The price of the inflatable kayak for rivers starts from as low as $100 and goes up to around $500 depending on the brand, build quality, etc. But it is still much cheaper compared to other kayaks made to survive in the rough whitewater.
+This can be a great benefit for those who are just starting out.

-- Inflatable kayak for rivers is made with thinner material than those of for whitewater.
+- Inflatable kayak for rivers is made with thinner material than whitewater.
 This makes the kayak very lightweight, hence easy to transport inside the trunk of your car or in a backpack on your shoulder.
 This can be a great choice if you are planning to go kayaking alone.

-- This type of kayaks is very easy to prepare for paddling.
+- This type of kayak is very easy to prepare for paddling.
 As they need a lot less air to pump than their whitewater siblings, it will require less time in preparation.
 Use any pump you have to inflate the kayaks properly; check the air pressure and you are good to go.
 Retracting will also require less effort in line with that.

 - Another big problem with these kayaks is they are more prone to puncture than those made of thicker materials.
 It causes you great loss and requires you to spend a lot more time on the repair.